 Contactless Moving Approach for Senior Moves

 Even though you do not need to be present during the move, we do require you to appoint someone to act as your agent during the move.
-The reason for this requirement is because someone needs to oversee the move, sign paperwork, and provide payment.
+The reason for this requirement is that someone needs to oversee the move, sign paperwork, and provide payment.

 We recommend that you choose a younger relative or friend to act as your agent.
 It is wise to select someone who is less susceptible to the virus to represent you.
 The responsibilities of this person include directing the movers, performing a final walkthrough at both locations, signing the bill of lading, and providing payment for the move.